invertase/react-native-firebase/pages/quick-start/ios-firebase-credentials.md

 ![iOS Register](https://prismic-io.s3.amazonaws.com/invertase%2Fc7ad084f-d455-4d95-b498-de99bf68742d_register-ios.png)

 Download the config file locally by pressing "Download GoogleService-Info.plist".
-Using XCode, open the projects `/ios/{projectName}.xcworkspace` file (or `/ios/{projectName}.xcodeproj` if using Pods).
+Using Xcode, open the projects `/ios/{projectName}.xcworkspace` file (or `/ios/{projectName}.xcodeproj` if using Pods).

 Right click on the project name and "Add files" to the project, as demonstrated below: